mpanighetti/dnd5e-rhythmancy/rhythmancy.md

 If the feature or trait requires spending from a limited number of charges to cast spells, casting a rhythmancy spell costs the same as another spell of the same level or higher.

-If the feature or trait allows casting spells of 1st level or higher once before requiring a rest to recharge (such as the Infernal Legacy trait), the rhythmancy spell can be selected in place of the existing spell options, expending the spell use as if it were the existing spell.
+If the feature or trait allows casting spells of 1st-level or higher once before requiring a rest to recharge (such as the Infernal Legacy trait), the rhythmancy spell can be selected in place of the existing spell options, expending the spell use as if it were the existing spell.

-If the feature or trait allows casting a spell of 1st level or higher an unlimited number of times, you can choose to cast a rhythmancy spell of the same spell level or lower once with this trait.
+If the feature or trait allows casting a spell of 1st-level or higher an unlimited number of times, you can choose to cast a rhythmancy spell of the same spell level or lower once with this trait.
 Once you cast it, you can't do so again until you finish a long rest, but you can continue to use the default spell from this trait as normal.

 #### Spell Limitations